America (Simon & Garfunkel song): Legacy

 The song enjoyed a resurgence in popularity – and was introduced to a new generation – after being featured in Cameron Crowe's critically acclaimed film Almost Famous in 2000.
 An early scene in the film, set in 1968, finds the free-spirited character "Anita" (Zooey Deschanel) playing the song for her mother (Frances McDormand) to "... explain why [she] is leaving home to become a stewardess".
 The financial services company American Express also used the song in a series of popular television advertisements in the late 2010s.

 In 2010, lyrics from the song began appearing spray-painted on vacant buildings and abandoned factories in the town of Saginaw, Michigan, which is mentioned in the song.
 The group of artists, Paint Saginaw, decided to paint the phrases after the population had dwindled vastly, noting that the song became rather "homesick" for the town's residents.
 The song's entire lyrics are painted on 28 buildings in the city, including railroad tracks and bridge supports.

 The song was featured in "America", a television advertisement for the presidential campaign of Bernie Sanders during the 2016 Democratic Party presidential primaries.
 The campaign sought permission to use it from Paul Simon and Art Garfunkel themselves, who both agreed.
 Garfunkel stated that he was a supporter of Sanders and his campaign, and that the usage of "America" did not take away from the song's original premise.

 The song appears in a 2017 TV commercial for the Volkswagen Atlas.
+It is also referenced in the novel The Great Believers by Rebecca Makkai.